mpewsey/ManiaMap/README.md

 ### Step 3: Create a Layout Graph

 To provide a designed feel to generated layouts, the generator uses a room layout graph as the basis for generating layouts.
 The layout graph consists of nodes, representing rooms, and edges, representing door connections between rooms.
-Ultimately, the layout graph contains information to help guide the features of a room layout.

 Each graph element can be assigned one or more room template groups (created in Step 2) from which room templates can be drawn for that location.
 Z (layer) values can also be assigned to elements to create a multi-level room layout.
-In addition, properties such as names and colors can be assigned that will be passed on to the generated rooms, allowing for their use elsewhere in a game or other application.

 In the below example, the graph shown in the image is created by adding edges to a graph.
-In the process, the nodes, representing rooms, are automatically created.
-Afterwards, the code loops over all of the created nodes and assigns a "Default" template group to them, from which room templates will be drawn by the generator.
+In the process, the connecting nodes are automatically created.
+Afterwards, the code loops over all created nodes and assigns the "Default" template group name to them.

 ```LayoutGraph.cs
 var graph = new LayoutGraph(id: 1, name: "ExampleGraph");